 Do everything you can to carry momentum into a steep climb.
 Research the route you are riding and the lead in to any significant climbs.
 You don’t want to turn a blind corner in your big chainring and suddenly be confronted by a wall looming immediately ahead.

 Work on good cornering technique to hold speed into a climb and make sure you shift down early in anticipation but not so early that your legs spin out.

 If it is safe and doesn’t obstruct or endanger yourself or other road users, you can use the road to flatten climbs.
 Tight bends and hairpins are always less steep if you ride a wide line and, on straight sections, zig-zagging from side to side can really help if things get really desperate.

 Some additional off the bike work to develop upper body and functional trunk strength can definitely help on the steepest climbs, especially when you’re grinding away out of the saddle.
-Try this strength routine from Phil Burt, lead physiotherapist for the Great Britain Cycling Team, and Martin Evans, head of strength and conditioning with British Cycling.
+Try this strength routine from the EIS Strength and Conditioning coaches.

 As the gradient increases, so does the detrimental effect of excess weight on your bike and body.
 Shaving grams off the bike can be an expensive exercise but simple measures, such as emptying your water bottles before an especially steep climb or avoiding carrying unnecessary kit, can help.
 To shed a few pounds off your waist is definitely easier on your wallet.

 If you know there’s a killer climb coming up, recover as much as possible in the kilometres before it.
 Use good group riding skills to avoid expending unnecessary energy and stick to your tested heart rate or power zones for easy riding (Zones 1-2).
 Have a drink and spin your legs fast in a low gear to loosen them off ready for the big effort to come.